Palpatine0/AutoPromptBuilder/tutorial.md

-# Building an "Auto-Prompt Builder" using Langing Smith and Lang Serve
+# Auto-Prompt Builder

 ## Objective
 In this lab, we will build an "Auto-Prompt Builder" application using Langing Smith and Lang serve.
 This project involves setting up and deploying the project, creating API keys, and debugging with Lang serve.

 ## Prerequisites
 Before starting, ensure you have the following installed on your system:
-- Python 3.10 or higher
+- Python 3.11
 - pip (Python package installer)
 - Git (optional)